Jbleezy/BO1-Reimagined/README.md

 * Added Mystery Box location in the Ship Stern zone
 * Removed zombie spawn delay at the beginning of a match
 * Decreased the delay between switching Pack-a-Punch locations from 100-120 seconds to 15 seconds
-* Zombies now spawn in the Coast zone when in the Walkway zone
+* Zombies now spawn in the Beach zone when in the Ship Path zone
-* Increased cost of the debris between the Lighthouse Shore zone and the Lower Ship Center zone from 750 points to 1000 points
+* Increased cost of the debris between the Lighthouse Cove zone and the Lower Ship Cargo Hold zone from 750 points to 1000 points
 * Zombies no longer take damage from the water when low on health
 * Fixed a bug where players could occasionally die in the Lighthouse Station Roof zone if they jumped too far off the staircase